PLANTS & FLOWERS

 House plants must have been in the exhibitor's possession for at least 3 months.

 All specimens must be in clear colourless glass containers (exception design classes).
 For tall specimens, such as hydrangeas or gladioli, a wide-bottomed bottle such as a clear milk bottle or a clear wine bottle is recommended for stability of entry.
+Plastic wrap may be used to hold exhibit firmly in container, should not be conspicuous.

 Flowers and plants should be free of disease and insects; remove spent blooms, ragged leaves, water stains, dust and other "foreign" and unsightly material

-Beaverton Horticultural Society Best in Show, Sections 7 to 39
+Beaverton Horticultural Society Best in Show, Sections 5 to 39

 Prize Money $10 plus Rosette